Thank you for applying!

 If you are a first-year undergraduate freshman applicant, your English requirement can be satisfied by achieving at least a 19 on the English section of the ACT exam.

-If you have attended an IB (International Baccalaureate) high school program or an American High School abroad, you do not have to prove English proficiency.
-You are also exempt if you official transcript states that the language of instruction was English.
-Or, as an alternative, you can submit a letter from your school principal stating that the language of instruction was English.
+- If you have attended an IB (International Baccalaureate) high school program or an American High School abroad, you do not have to prove English proficiency.
+You may also be exempt if your high school is fully-instructed in English.
+Please contact your admission counselor for details.

 Applicants wishing to transfer from accredited (or government recognized) two-year and four-year universities are welcome to apply to Susquehanna University.
 Unless there is an articulation agreement in place for your transferring institution, transfer credit will be awarded on an individual basis.

 Please complete the Susquehanna University International Application.

 If you have completed less than one year of university-level course work (30 credits), please send your official SAT or ACT scores if you would like to be considered for a merit scholarship.

 Your official TOEFL, IELTS or Cambridge English Exam scores will be required.
 Please see our English Proficiency Requirements.